ibanezmatt13/NORB-Rocket-Predictor/README.md

 All can be found here: http://www.lfd.uci.edu/~gohlke/pythonlibs/ but for Linux users, just use pip.

-ALSO IMPORTANT: This software will not run properly unless all the .ENG files for the motors are located in the Python directory in the C drive.
+ALSO IMPORTANT: This software will not run properly unless all the text files for the motors are located in the Python directory in the C drive.
 I'm currently working on adapting this software to run on Python 3.3 as well as Python 2.7.